Super DX-Ball: Development

-Programmed by Michael P. Welch in 2004, Super DX-Ball was considered to be indirect sequel and as a tribute to the original game, rather than a follow-up to Rival Ball.
+Programmed by Michael P. Welch in 2004, Super DX-Ball was considered to be an indirect sequel and as a tribute to the original game, rather than a follow-up to Rival Ball.
 Unlike its predecessors, the graphics were designed to retain the classic style, recycling the graphics for the bricks and power-ups, a pure black background, but with an updated texture for the paddle (vaguely resembling the "Vaus" from Arkanoid).
-However, these graphics are greatly refined with a high-colour 32-bit 2D engine, giving a more smoother look and solid colours.
+However, these graphics are greatly refined with a high-colour 32-bit 2D engine, giving a smoother look and solid colours.

 The key aspect of Super DX-Ball is the introduction of geometric bricks with various shapes and sizes that creates an artistic board design and eye-catching patterns, adding a unique gameplay experience of a Breakout clone.
 Most of these new board designs are usually based on abstract art and mosaics, though several others form simple pictures and clip-arts.
-While the freeware version only offer 27 of these boards, the full pack of 90 other boards are only available in the registered version.
+While the freeware version only offers the Super Boards as well as three demo boards from the other three sets, the complete set of levels are only available in the registered version.

-Aside from the newly designed geometric boards, the game also offer the classic gameplay experience with regular rectangular bricks, by introducing several classic-style boards that paid tribute to the original game, including the original boards from DX-Ball.
-There are a total of 145 classic boards, with only 70 of them are made available in the freeware version.
+Aside from the newly designed geometric boards, the game also offers the classic gameplay experience with regular rectangular bricks, by introducing several classic-style boards that paid tribute to the original game, including the original boards from DX-Ball.
+There are a total of three sets with 145 classic boards overall, with only two of these sets available in their entirety in the freeware version.

 Board packs

-The freeware version comes with six different board packs: Classic, Super, Challenge (demo), Surprise (demo), Fun (demo), and Retro (demo), and features a total of 97 boards.
-The game also features a tribute to MegaBall 3 for the Amiga, including a hidden MegaBall board pack, which contains the 20 boards from the original game.
+The freeware version comes with six different board packs: Classic, Super, Challenge (demo), Surprise (demo), Fun (demo), and Retro (demo), and features a total of 77 boards.
+The game also features a tribute to MegaBall 3 for the Amiga, including a hidden MegaBall board pack, which contains the 20 boards from the original game, thus bringing the total of playable levels to 97 in the freeware version.
 This easter egg can be discovered by clicking on the Mega Ball power-up icon on the title screen.
 Notably, the Classic board pack (which contains all 50 boards from the original DX-Ball) also used to be an easter egg, prior to version 1.1, in which it could be obtained by clicking the grey Amiga Boing Ball icon on the title screen, between the words "DX" and "BALL".

-The registered version of the game, referred to as Super DX-Ball Deluxe, features a total of 245 boards, expanding the demo board packs to their entirety of 30 boards each for Challenge, Surprise, and Fun, and 75 boards for Retro.
-It also adds support for additional board expansion packs, of which there are two available, as of June, 2012:
+The registered version of the game, referred to as Super DX-Ball Deluxe, features a total of 230 boards, expanding the demo board packs to their entirety of 30 boards each for Challenge, Surprise**, and Fun, and 75 boards for Retro.
+It also adds support for additional board expansion packs, of which there are two available, as of June 2012: